ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## **How do I update the Proxy IP in the Orchestrator?**
 {: #proxy-ip}

-You can update the proxy IP in the orchestrator depending on if the KSYS cluster is already created.
+You can update the proxy IP in the orchestrator depending on whether the KSYS cluster has already been created.
+To update the API key, follow the steps below.

 ### **Scenario 1: Cluster already created**
 {: #proxy-existing}